 - What was the Rey mirror scene supposed to be?

-- I sincerely wish someone had set Rian Johnson down and made him watch the following gif over and over and over before telling him to re-write the script.
-Mind-melding Rey and Kylo was weird, but plausible.
+- Mind-melding Rey and Kylo was weird, but plausible.
 Luke (tangibly) transporting himself to the other side of the galaxy was a big stretch.
 Leia’s space walk was absolutely absurd, possibly the most ridiculous moment in Star Wars history.
 I know it’s been established that she’s force-sensitive.
 But come on.
 That was another comic book-y scene that just didn’t fit Star Wars.
 The way the force was deployed in this movie is exactly the same as what happens when fan fiction writers let their imaginations go wild as to how the force can be used.

 My final thought is that I truly pity J.J.
 Abrams.
 He used his “mystery box” technique to leave us all wanting answers after Episode VII, only to see that box thrown in the trash.
 Now he stares down the task of directing the final installment with literally nothing to work with.
 Unless Kylo was lying about Rey’s family (a possibility) or they decide to go back and explore Snoke’s rise to power and influence over Kylo (doubtful with Snoke out of the picture), the only thing left to show is the Rey-Kylo collision course that will lead to the inevitable final victory for the resistance.
 Maybe somebody dies, but who cares?
 We don’t know these people.
 That’s really the true shame of “The Last Jedi.”
 It didn’t just ruin its own potential.
 It destroyed the good groundwork laid in “The Force Awakens” and left nothing for Episode IX to explore.
 The entire new trilogy was decimated by Rian Johnson’s dedication to shocking, directionless plot twists.